discollizard/NDSP-Prototype/README.md

 ```

 ## About the prototype
-Is is written in Python and it uses a graph data structure to emulate the behaviour of devices inside a network.
-There are no platform-specific implementations yet.
-All the settings are portrayed as state inside the VM and Interface classes.
+It is written in Python, and it simulates the behaviour of devices inside a network.
+There are no platform-specific
+implementations yet.
+As of now, All the machines' settings are portrayed as state inside the VM and Interface classes.

+## Next steps
+- Address name resolution;
+- Implement the VM and interface settings mutation logic;
+- Address security;
+- Address message splitting (whole network vs single updates);
+- Address implementation;
+- Address extended options (router and switching stuff);